DevOFVictory/spigot-plugins/README.md

 # Spigot Plugins (2016-2020)
 > Here are some of my old spigot plugins with a little description.
 The most of them are older than 3 years, so my coding skills wasn't that advanced...
+For this reason I decided to rate my own projects with 1-5 stars, so you dont have to take a look on every of these projects. :)
-## Very short descriptions:
+## Very short german descriptions:
 #### Adventskalender ⭐
 Jeden Tag kann ein Spieler eine Tür öffnen und erhält ein Geschenk.